 The tales of its origin differ, but a prominent account dates the birth of the fanous to one night during the Fatimid dynasty, when Egyptians greeted Caliphate Al-Muʿizz li-Dīn Allah as he arrived in Cairo on the first day of Ramadan.
 In order to provide an illuminated entrance for the imam, military officials ordered locals to hold candles in the dark streets, sheltering them in wooden frames to prevent them from blowing out.
 Over time, these wooden structures emerged into patterned lanterns, and are now displayed across the entire country, spreading light during the holy month.

 Today, the fanous are often integrated into other local traditions.
-For example, during the holy month, children walk the streets with their lanterns, singing in merriment while asking for gifts and sweets.
+For example, during the holy month, children walk the streets with their lanterns, singing merrily while asking for gifts and sweets.

 In the early hours of the night, after breaking fast, generations of people across Iraq come together for a traditional game of mheibes.
 Predominantly played by men during Ramadan, this game involves two groups of about 40 to 250 players, who all take turns to conceal a mihbes, or ring.
 A game of deception, mheibes begins with the team leader holding the ring, his hands draped in a blanket.
 The other members must sit with their fists tight in their lap, as the leader passes the ring to one of the other players in secret.
 In a tense exchange, their opponents must determine which of the dozens of men conceal the ring through body language alone.

-For centuries, the members of the Roma Muslim community, which dates back to the Ottoman empire, have been announcing the start and end of fasting with traditional songs.
-Every day for the month of Ramadan, they will march up and down the streets playing a lodra, a homemade double-ended cylinder drum covered in sheep or goat skin.
-Muslim families will often invite them inside their homes to play traditional ballads to celebrate the start of iftar, the evening meal that breaks the fast.
+For centuries, the members of the Roma Muslim community, which dates back to the Ottoman Empire, have been announcing the start and end of fasting with traditional songs.
+Every day for the month of Ramadan, they will march up and down the streets playing a lodra, a home-made, double-ended cylinder drum covered in sheep or goat skin.
+Muslim families will often invite them inside their homes to play traditional ballads to celebrate the start of iftar.